daveweilert/dataloader/README.md

 #### Windows file input

-If using Windows operating system the input file name should use the drive letter and forward slash syntax:
+If using Windows operating system the input file name can use  the drive letter and <b>must</b> use the forward slash syntax:

 Example:  "filename"    : "D:/Users/daveweilert/mydatainputfile.txt"

+Optionally for Windows the use the './' or '~' syntax are permitted instead of the drive letter syntax.

 <br>